 CSD maintains fiscal controls and accounting practices in accordance with the California Uniform Accounting System.
 Our financial management system maintains financial data and accounting records supported by source documentation for all federal funds administered.
 CSD's internal control structure conforms to state and federal procedures.
 See below for additional information.

-10.1a Provide Definitions for the following:
+10.1a Provide your definitions of the following: